Kitware/trame/docs/content/docs/tutorial-paraview.md

     html_view.update()
 ```

-Now we can add the UI with that slider
+Now, we can extend the UI with a slider on the `layout.toolbar`

 ```python
 DEFAULT_RESOLUTION = 6